-StarFest is the weekend extravaganza of events hosted by Siding Spring Observatory during Festival of the Stars.
+StarFest is the weekend (October long weekend each year) extravaganza of events hosted by Siding Spring Observatory during Festival of the Stars.
 For more information on the full month of events go to the Festival of the Stars website.

 If you want to know more about StarFest events as details are announces then please like us on Facebook!